vivekbiragoni/Leetcode/Trees/144-binary-tree-preorder-traversal/README.md

 - **Time Complexity:** The time complexity of the algorithm is O(N), where N is the number of nodes in the binary tree.
 This is because the algorithm visits each node exactly once.
 - **Space Complexity:** The space complexity is also O(N), where N is the number of nodes.
 This is due to the space used by the recursive call stack.

-This approach is straightforward and commonly used for tree traversal algorithms, providing an intuitive way to visit nodes in the desired order.

----

-Feel free to customize or expand upon these notes based on additional details or specific requirements for your submission on LeetCode.